4 Days in London: A Perfect Itinerary for First Timers

 Specific Days of the Week to Keep in Mind for Your Trip

-For example, Borough Market is amazing on Saturday, closed on Sunday, and pretty good on weekdays.
+For example, Borough Market is packed on Saturday, closed on Sunday, and great on weekdays.
 But only at lunchtime!

-On the other hand, Broadway Market up north is really a Saturday destination, when the streets are packed with vendors selling all kinds of delicious food.
+On the other hand, Broadway Market up north is really a Saturday (or Sunday, but Saturday is better) destination, when the streets are packed with vendors selling all kinds of delicious food.

 - Borough Market: Lunch only, Monday to Saturday.